Pwn-Linux/Pwn-Linux/README.md

 # Pwn Linux

-Pwn Linux is a immutable gaming centric desktop built upon Fedora Atomic Desktops and Bazzite tweaked and fine tune for your desktop needs.
+Pwn Linux is a immutable gaming centric desktop built upon Fedora Atomic Desktops and Bazzite tweaked and fine tuned for your desktop needs.

 # Features